parniayzdin/parniayzdin/README.md

 I work with web technologies such as React, HTML, and CSS, and backend tools like FastAPI and simple REST APIs to create my projects.

-I’m always looking for ways to improve and learn from new projects and experiences.
+### I’m always looking for ways to improve and learn from new projects and experiences.🌱